avanikawa/docs_haptik/docs/zendesk/sunshine.md

   * While buying Sunshine license, **reach out to Zendesk support** for connecting your Sunshine account with the Zendesk account.
 Zendesk will create an app within your Sunshine account and link it as well.
 * Access to the **Haptik** Platform

 > Ensure on the Sunshine Conversations account, if you are able to see the app created by Zendesk.
-This app will **Zendesk** as a prefix.
+This app will have **Zendesk** as a prefix.

 ![image](https://user-images.githubusercontent.com/75118325/119676057-2fe88100-be5b-11eb-86bf-b15e731ed63b.png)

-## Setup Zendesk and Sunshine Conversation
+## Setting up Zendesk and Sunshine Conversation

 ### Step 1: Build a New Bot on Haptik Platform